Esprit D'Air: Oceans (2018-present)

 In February 2022, the second album Oceans was finally released.
-The album entered four UK Official Charts positions, including #13 in the Top 40 Rock and Metal Albums in that week, and peaked at #3 on Top Metal Albums on iTunes in the UK.
+The album entered four UK Official Charts positions, including number 13 on the Top 40 Rock and Metal Albums in that week.
 The album was also listed on Loudwire, Metal Injection, and the Knotfest news website and received favorable reviews by critics.
 Simultaneously, Esprit D'Air released an enhanced edition of the 'Leviathan' music video called 'Leviathan 2.0', featuring new visual effects created by Andy Mihov and a team across the UK, France, and Taiwan.
 The music video went on to win a few cinematography and music video awards.

 The Oceans album was followed up by a launch party at the O2 Academy Islington on 20 February, and a summer UK tour, which includes a headline festival slot at Amplified Festival.

 In March 2022, Esprit D'Air released a video and single for 'Dead Zone' featuring Ben Christo from The Sisters of Mercy.
-About the song itself, Cradle of Filth guitarist Richard Shaw stated, "Catchy and atmospheric, with incredible vocals and an otherworldly guitar solo.
-What a song!".

 After their UK summer tour in July and August 2022, the Oceans album re-entered the Official Charts in six categories including #8 in the Top 40 Rock and Metal Albums and #5 in Independent Albums Breakers.
 The album re-entered a few more times and stayed in the charts for weeks.

 Esprit D'Air announced several tour dates across the UK performing in Cardiff, York, Newcastle upon Tyne, Edinburgh, Manchester, Birmingham and London in February 2023, selling out a couple of dates months in advance.

-Shizuku re-release (2023-present)
+Seasons (2023-2024)

 In January 2023, 'Shizuku' was released on Rock Band 4 for PlayStation 4 and Xbox One, ten years after its release on its predecessor Rock Band 3.
 The song remains as the only song within the 'J-Rock' genre tag.

 It was announced that Esprit D'Air is working on a re-recording and re-release of 'Shizuku' due to be released in February 2023 to commemorate its 10th anniversary.

 In collaboration with Australian producer Misstiq, Esprit D'Air released 'Shizuku' on 10 February with an animated music video.
 The new version contained new synthesizers and keyboard parts provided by Misstiq and guitars, vocals, bass, and drums recorded by Kai.

+After selling out their entire UK tour in 2023, they announced new dates in Poland, Hungary and Spain in 2023, and the UK and Ireland in 2024.

+On 29 September 2023, Esprit D'Air collaborated with ex-Judas Priest vocalist Tim "Ripper" Owens on an Iron Maiden cover of The Trooper, also featuring Ben Christo from The Sisters of Mercy.
+The track peaked at #1 in the iTunes UK Metal Charts.

+In June 2024, Esprit D'Air released a remix of 'Shizuku' by Zardonic.

+Esprit D'Air released their third studio album, Seasons, and a live album entitled Live in Barcelona in November 2024, and announced their forthcoming album, Aeons, set for release in 2025.